beautiful-code/bc-website/content/articles/build-vs-buy-data-observability.md

 Building observability works when your stack lives in one warehouse.
 Native tools like Scheduled Queries, dbt tests, and Airflow sensors already share authentication, query engines, and monitoring dashboards with your pipelines.
 Adding freshness checks is just writing more SQL in the same environment.

 The calculus flips in multi-warehouse or multi-source architectures.
 If you're pulling from Salesforce, Stripe, and Google Analytics into different warehouses, building means maintaining separate credential stores, writing source-specific API clients, and stitching together lineage across systems that don't know about each other.
-When Salesforce changes their OAuth flow or Stripe deprecates a webhook payload, your observability breaks before your data does.
+When Salesforce changes their Open Authorization (OAuth) flow or Stripe deprecates a webhook payload, your observability breaks before your data does.
 Vendors absorb this integration tax with pre-built, maintained connectors.
 Their lineage engines parse metadata across systems automatically, so you see "Salesforce Account table is 6 hours stale, blocking downstream BigQuery revenue reports" in one view without writing cross-platform correlation logic.
 The vendor value isn't features; it's not owning the connector maintenance burden and authentication fragility across a heterogeneous stack.

 #### Applied Insight: Own Your Signal Layer